 Collecting Spores for the AFS Exchange

-Following these guidelines will help avoid some common problems with donated spores such as unripe or over-ripe spores, contamination, incorrect identification, and leaking of spores in transit.
-For an in-depth treatment on spore collecting, download How To Collect Fern Spores, an excellent Powerpoint presentation by the late Barbara Joe Hoshizaki.
+An in-depth PDF presentation on collecting spores is available here.
+Or, follow the guideline below to avoid some common problems with donated spores such as unripe or over-ripe spores, contamination, incorrect identification, and leaking of spores in transit.

 1. If possible, take some digital photographs of the fern you are collecting spores from.
 Try to include an ordinary object in at least one picture for size reference.
-Links to donor-supplied pictures will be included in the online list.
+Links to donor-supplied pictures are included in the online list, which helps when selecting ferns and aids in confirming the species/variant identification.
 If you do not know the botanical name of the fern or if you are unsure, please send pictures of the plant, both sides of the fronds and close-ups of the fertile fronds.
 Sending portions of the dried fronds is also helpful.
-The pictures and/or fronds should allow identification to the genus level for listing on the exchange.
+The pictures and/or fronds should allow identification at least to the genus level for listing on the exchange.

 3. If the source fern is in a location where it may have received wind-blown spores from other species, or if its fronds are dirty, then thoroughly rinse the cut fronds in a strong stream of cool water and shake off the excess.

 4. Place the collected fronds in a thin white paper envelope - a business envelope will do - and allow it to dry at room temperature for a few days.
-Another method is to sandwich the fronds between sheets of white paper held down with a weight.
-You can reduce the drying time to a few hours by scraping the sori off the frond into the envelope or onto a sheet of paper, making sure the scrapings are spread out.
+Another method is to sandwich the fronds between sheets of smooth white paper held down with a weight.
+You can reduce the drying time to an hour or two by scraping the sori off the frond into the envelope or onto a sheet of paper, making sure the scrapings are spread out.
 Since the spores are thrown one or two inches from the sporangia during the drying process, close the envelope or provide baffles to contain the spores.

 5. After the fronds have shriveled and the sporangia have shed their spores, there will be a dusty mixture of spores and chaff (spent sporangia, dried indusia, scales, etc.).
 Brush off or tap any remaining material from the fronds before discarding.
 Remove most of the chaff from the spores by holding the paper at a slight angle and tapping it so that the chaff bounces forward while the spores stay behind.
 Don’t worry if some chaff remains.
 If your attempt to clean the spores does not work or you are unsure if there are any spores, go ahead and send all the released or scraped material.
 All donations will be cleaned using a fine metal sieve when processed for the spore bank.

-If the packets are thin, less than 1/8th inch thick, tape them to a sheet of paper using clear (preferably removable) tape, fold the paper and mail in an ordinary business envelope.
+8. If the packets are thin, tape them to a sheet of paper using clear (preferably removable) tape and mail in an ordinary business envelope.
 Otherwise, send the packets in bulk using a padded shipping envelope.

 AFS Spore Exchange